agusquartz/ShopCart/README.md

 - `Add Clients` New clients can be created and added to the system.
 - `Edit Clients` Clients information are easily editable except by the id number.
 - `Return DVDs` The program count with a easy system to return DVDs.
+- `DataBase` All the data from clients, DVDs and the summary can easily be stored and transported anywhere into .json format.

 # Usage
 - Excecute Graddle Scripts as priming build.